Abby Ross

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-Child, Adolescent & Adult Psychotherapist, MBACP, MSc, MA
+Child, Adolescent & Adult Psychotherapist, UKCP, MSc, MA

 About me

-I was inspired to train as a Child and Adolescent Psychotherapist by my own experience of therapy as a teenager and young adult.
+I was inspired to become a Psychotherapist after my own experience of therapy as a teenager and young adult.
 I know firsthand that having support through this challenging time can be life changing.
 My aim is to equip children, teenagers and young adults with the skills and self-belief to help them thrive now and in the future.

 How I Work